craftcms/docs/docs/commerce/3.x/loading-a-cart.md

 # Loading a Cart

-It is possible to load an active or inactive cart into the current customer's session.

-There are two possible methods to do this, you are able to load the cart [using a form](#using-a-form-to-load-a-cart) or [via a URL](#using-a-url-to-load-a-cart).
+There are two methods available for loading a cart—active or inactive—into the current customer’s session: [using a form](#using-a-form-to-load-a-cart) or [via a URL](#using-a-url-to-load-a-cart).

-In both methods and errors that may occur will be returned in the session error flash data.
+In both methods, any errors that may occur will be returned in the session error flash data.

 ::: tip
 If the cart being loaded belongs to a user, the user must be logged in to load it into their session.